-The aim of the MA Play, Policy and Practice programme is to develop the students' professional practice.
-The programme is underpinned by contemporary play theory and introduces key tools, techniques and models to enable the student to establish a sound understanding of the theory and practice of the wider context of play across disciplines.
-The course modules incorporate knowledge content relating to the impact of adults on the play of children and adolescents, and indeed on the potential impact of those in positions of power on the play and/or playful exploration and expression of their workforce. and the frames of reference and personal experience that inform and influence beliefs about and attitudes towards play.
-It also examines how environments can exclude and/or foster play and playfulness.
+The aim of the MA Education programme is to develop the students' professional practice.
+The programme is underpinned by contemporary education theory and introduces key tools, techniques and models to enable the student to establish a sound understanding of the theory and practice of the wider context of education across age groups.

-The students' application of theory and understanding of play will be developed through practical, experiential sessions aimed at developing the students' knowledge and confidence as practitioners.
-Students will develop a more critical awareness and understanding of the concepts and theoretical frameworks that underpin contemporary understanding of play opportunities and their impact on well-being, relationships and inclusion.
+The students' application of theory and understanding of education will be developed through practical, experiential sessions aimed at developing the students' knowledge and confidence as practitioners.
+Students will develop a more critical awareness and understanding of the concepts and theoretical frameworks that underpin education provision and its impact on development, well-being, relationships and inclusion.

 The programme offers the student an opportunity to utilise the processes and outcomes of an academic research study as a mechanism for professional development through enhanced research practices via an extended research project.
-Students will select and apply appropriate techniques and analysis to answer a research problem as a means of improving insight and context into professional practices within a play-based area of practice.
+Students will select and apply appropriate techniques and analysis to answer a research problem as a means of improving insight and context into professional practices within an educationbased area of practice.

-The programme Aims
+The programme aims;

-- To provide a contemporary, critical and professionally relevant programme at postgraduate level in play, policies and practice; - To provide a thorough grounding in the research practices and theoretical approaches and debates to support postgraduate study in play, policy and practice; - To provide the opportunity for students to pursue play-based theories and practice in depth and to carry out independent research into a play-based issue; - To provide a syllabus and content that meets the needs of a diverse student group; - To provide a forum for multi-disciplinary learning and collaboration and an opportunity to look at play in a holistic and multi-faceted arena; - To provide a contemporary, critical and applied programme of study at postgraduate level encompassing applied practice in the professional context.
+- To provide a contemporary, critical and professionally relevant programme at postgraduate level in education policies and practice; - To provide a thorough grounding in the research practices and theoretical approaches and debates to support postgraduate study in education; - To provide the opportunity for students to pursue education-based theories and practice in depth and to carry out independent research into an education-based issue; - To provide a syllabus and content that meets the needs of a diverse student group; - To provide a forum for multi-disciplinary learning and collaboration and an opportunity to look at education in an holistic and multi-faceted arena; - To provide a contemporary, critical and applied programme of study at postgraduate level encompassing applied practice in the professional context.